Turkish king

-Turkish King (also called Rıfkı) is a compendium game for four players comprising 20 rounds.
-It is a variety of the game King, which is popular in France, Belgium, Italy, Portugal, Russia, Colombia, and Brazil.
+Turkish king (also called Rıfkı) is a Turkish compendium game for four players comprising 20 rounds.
+It is a variety of the game king, which is popular in France, Belgium, Italy, Portugal, Russia, Colombia, and Brazil.

 Rules

-Turkish King is played with a Turkish 52-card pack, with cards ranking in their natural order, Aces high.
+Turkish king is played with a Turkish 52-card pack, with cards ranking in their natural order, aces high.

 Deal and play are anti-clockwise.
 The dealer shuffles and the player facing him cuts.
 All cards are then dealt.

-Turkish King is made up of six negative contracts and one positive:
+Turkish king is made up of six negative contracts and one positive: